-EXIM Bank's shipping requirements are based on the sense of Congress expressed in Public Resolution 17 (PR-17) enacted in 1934 concerning U.S. flag shipping of certain U.S. government agency supported export cargos.
+EXIM's shipping requirements are based on Public Resolution 17 (PR-17) enacted in 1934 concerning U.S. flag shipping of certain U.S. government agency supported export cargos.
 Only exports shipped on ocean-going vessels must follow the U.S. shipping requirements since the purpose of PR-17 is to maintain a viable U.S. merchant marine.
 U.S.-flag shipping costs are eligible for EXIM support as a U.S. services export.

-Shipping on U.S. flag vessels is required for the following EXIM Bank transactions:
+Shipping on U.S. flag vessels is required for the following EXIM export credit transactions:

 The following transactions are exempt from U.S. flag shipping requirements:

-EXIM Bank strongly encourages exporters and foreign buyers who anticipate receiving a financing commitment from EXIM Bank to contact U.S.-flag carriers as early as possible to obtain bids for transporting their ocean-bound cargos in order to obtain the most favorable rates and shipping schedule.
+EXIM strongly encourages interested parties who anticipate receiving a financing commitment from EXIM to contact U.S.-flag carriers as early as possible to obtain bids for transporting their ocean-bound cargos in order to obtain the most favorable rates and shipping schedule.

-The U.S. Maritime Administration (MARAD) offers facilitation services to assist exporters and foreign buyers with obtaining suitable shipping arrangements on U.S.-flag vessels.
-MARAD may (as part of the facilitation process) work with shippers and U.S.-flag carriers to identify any flexibility in schedules, rates, routes and capacity that would facilitate U.S.-flag vessel availability.
+The U.S. Maritime Administration (MARAD) offers facilitation services to assist interested parties with obtaining suitable shipping arrangements on U.S.-flag vessels.
+MARAD may (as part of the facilitation process) work with shippers and U.S.-flag carriers to identify any flexibility in schedules, rates, routes, and capacity that would facilitate U.S.-flag vessel availability.
 In addition, MARAD has developed certain options, such as the use of Advance Shipping Plans, Booking Subject to Completion, and Service Contracts as part of its facilitation process.
-Please refer to a description of these options in www.maritime.dot.gov/cargo-preference/civilian-agencies/maritime-administration-us-flag-shipping-guidance-shipments .